-This course will prepare you to take the Massachusetts Registry of Motor Vehicles (RMV) learner’s permit test for a Commercial Driver’s License (CDL), including passenger (P) and student (S) endorsements, and Massachusetts school bus driver certificate, as well as air brake certification.
+This course will prepare you to take the Massachusetts Registry of Motor Vehicles (RMV) learner’s permit test for a Commercial Driver’s License (CDL), including passenger (P) and student (S) endorsements, Massachusetts school bus driver certificate and air brake certification.
 Participants will engage in classroom instruction, hands-on demonstrations of a pre-trip safety inspection on a school bus, video presentations, and practice tests.
 Deadlines and timelines regarding CDL testing will be explained.

 What is a Class A CDL?

 A Class A commercial driver’s license is required to operate any combination of vehicles with a gross combination weight rating (GCWR) of 26,001 lbs. or more, to include a towed vehicle that is HEAVIER than 10,000 lbs.

 While your towing allowances will depend on which endorsements you obtain, a few of the vehicles you MAY be able to drive with a Class A CDL (with proper endorsements) include:

 In addition, a Class A license may allow you to drive some Class B and Class C vehicles as long as you possess the correct endorsements.

 A Class B commercial driver license is required to operate:

 - A single vehicle with a GVWR of 26,001 lbs. or heavier.
 AND/OR